Skip to main content

 Quick Summary

-• The Ford government makes four recurring claims about the Ontario Autism Program.
+• The Ontario government makes four recurring claims about the Ontario Autism Program.

-• Each claim is contradicted by FAO reports, FOI data, or the government's own program statistics.
+• Each claim is examined against FAO reports, FOI data, and the government's own program statistics.

 • This page documents the evidence for each rebuttal with primary sources.